Antecedents Of Suffering

 (Moral Untruth + Wrong Choices) → Evil ∴ Suffering

-Absent moral truth, nothing could be morally untrue.
-Without a will, nobody could make the wrong choice.
+In the absence of moral truth, nothing could be morally untrue.
+Without free will, no one could make an incorrect choice based on moral untruth.

 God’s revelations, declarations, commandments, principles, assessments, and designs are moral truths.